zeroclipboard/zeroclipboard/docs/api/ZeroClipboard.Core.md

 };
 ```

-You can override the defaults by making a call like `ZeroClipboard.config({ swfPath: "new/path" });` before you create any clients.
+You can override the defaults by making calls like `ZeroClipboard.config({ swfPath: "new/path" });`
+before you create any clients.

 ### SWF Inbound Scripting Access: The `trustedDomains` option

-This allows other SWF files and HTML pages from the allowed domains to access/call publicly exposed ActionScript code,
+This allows other SWF files and HTML pages from the allowed domains to access/call publicly
-e.g. functions shared via `ExternalInterface.addCallback`.
-In other words, it controls the SWF inbound scripting access.
+exposed ActionScript code, e.g. functions shared via `ExternalInterface.addCallback`.
+In other
+words, it controls the SWF inbound scripting access.

-If your ZeroClipboard SWF is served from a different origin/domain than your page, you need to tell the SWF that it's
+If your ZeroClipboard SWF is served from a different origin/domain than your page, you need to tell
-OK to trust your page.
-The default value of `[window.location.host]` is almost _**always**_ what you will want unless
+the SWF that it's OK to trust your page.
+The default value of `[window.location.host]` is almost
-you specifically want the SWF to communicate with pages from other domains (e.g. in `iframe`s or child windows).
+_**always**_ what you will want unless you specifically want the SWF to communicate with pages from
+other domains (e.g. in `iframe`s or child windows).

 For more information about trusted domains, consult the [_official Flash documentation for `flash.system.Security.allowDomain(...)`_](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/system/Security.html#allowDomain\(\)).

 ### SWF Outbound Scripting Access

-The `allowScriptAccess` parameter (for Flash embedding markup) allows the SWF file to access/call JavaScript/HTML functionality of
+The `allowScriptAccess` parameter (for Flash embedding markup) allows the SWF file to access/call
-HTML pages on allowed domains, e.g. invoking functions via `ExternalInterface.call`.
-In other words, it controls the SWF outbound
+JavaScript/HTML functionality of HTML pages on allowed domains, e.g. invoking functions via
-scripting access.
+`ExternalInterface.call`.
+In other words, it controls the SWF outbound scripting access.

 As of version `v2.0.0-alpha.2`, the `allowScriptAccess` configuration option no longer exists.
+The
-The appropriate value will be determined
+appropriate value will be determined immediately before the Flash object is embedded on the page.
-immediately before the Flash object is embedded on the page.
-The value is based on a relationship between the current
+The value is based on a relationship between the current domain (`window.location.host`) and the
-domain (`window.location.host`) and the value of the `trustedDomains` configuration option.
+value of the `trustedDomains` configuration option.

 For more information about `allowScriptAccess`, consult the [_official Flash documentation_](http://helpx.adobe.com/flash/kb/control-access-scripts-host-web.html).